 Education for physician's assistants is found at the master's degree level and normally takes a minimum of two years to complete.
 These programs generally require an undergraduate background in science and some experience in the health care field.
-In addition to completing courses with both classroom and laboratory components, students must complete many hours of clinical experience working directly with patients at a hospital or other medical care facility.
-A research project might also be included.
+In addition to completing courses, students must complete many hours of clinical experience working directly with patients at a hospital or other medical care facility.

 Graduates must take the Physician Assistant National Certifying Examination (PANCE) licensure exam to get certified to work as a physician's assistant.
 After earning certification, physician's assistants must comply with continuing education requirements, which consist of a recertification exam and continuing education hours.